MHShetty/notifier_plugin/README.md

 Just design the widget tree with respect to certain variables and use the plugin to do the rest of the magic (i.e. add reactivity to the app).

-The plugin also provides extension methods over existing classes that adds some more magic to your development experience! (eg. attaching a controller to a Widget)

 <p align="center">
   <img src="https://raw.githubusercontent.com/thehumankid/notifier_plugin/master/gifs/intro.gif">
 </p>

+This plugin also provides certain extension methods over existing classes that adds some more magic to your development experience! (eg. attaching a controller to a Widget)

 <!-- ![A glimpse of the app's menu screen](https://raw.githubusercontent.com/thehumankid/notifier_plugin/master/gifs/intro.gif) -->